fubar2/toolfactory/README.md

 **What it does**

 This is a tool factory for simple scripts in python, R and perl currently.
 Functional tests are automatically generated.
-How cool is that.

 LIMITED to simple scripts that read one input from the history.
 Optionally can write one new history dataset, and optionally collect any number of outputs